manuel-di-iorio/sse-node/README.md

     alert(ev.data); //will output 'Hello world!'
 };

-// You can also add listen other events with .addEventListener()
+// You can also listen other events with .addEventListener()
 ```

 ---